CentaurusInfra/arktos/docs/design-proposals/network/vnic_hotplug.md

         name: eth1
 ```

-Deleting portID: 33da18a3-1ad1-428a-90f5-9d906dc498fe would cause eth1 disappear from cni netns, the network resource be released; the corresponding nic inside vm disapper.
+Deleting eth1/33da18a3-1ad1-428a-90f5-9d906dc498fe element would cause eth1 disappear from cni netns, the network resource be released; the corresponding nic inside vm disapper.

 On the contrast, appending one more element would lead to network resource provision and a new nic appear in the vm.
 If DHCP is configured properly, the new nic in vm should get its ip address automatically.